Complex and Adaptive Dynamical Systems: A Primer: Scale-Free Graphs

-\underline{\sl Preferential connectivity}\\ When the probability for a new vertex to connect to any of the existing nodes is not uniform for an open network we speak of preferential connectivity. \end{quotation} A newly created web page, to give an example, will include links to well known sites with a quite high probability.
-Popular web pages will therefore have both a high number of incoming links and a high growth rate for incoming links.
-Growth of vertices in terms of edges is therefore in general not uniform.
+A newly created web page, to give an example, will include links to well-known sites with a quite high probability.
+Popular web pages will therefore have both a high number of incoming links and a high growth rate for incoming links. {The growth} of vertices in terms of edges is therefore in general not uniform.